 What Is Technocracy?

 Whether we like it or not, the truth is we all live in a technocracy now.
-While Donald Trump and a menagerie of other politicians dominate the news, the real shift in power is happening right beneath our eyes.
+While Donald Trump and a menagerie of other politicians have dominated years and years of news cycles, the real shift in power is happening right beneath our eyes.

 Our social lives are managed through apps.
 Our dating prospects are arranged by swipe.
 Algorithms dictate what we listen to, the places we go and the information we consume.
+Our saving, investing and borrowing increasingly take place through crypto protocols, not banks.
 It’s hard to overstate how many fundamental human behaviours are now integrated with technology.

-With so much influence over how we live our lives, the creators of these platforms have acquired an unprecedented amount of power in the world today.
-We are only just beginning to grapple with the implications of this new technological rule - the challenges and opportunities that come with technocracy.
+We are only just beginning to grapple with the implications of this new technological paradigm: the challenges and opportunities that come with technocracy.

 I am going to spend every post in this publication analysing these great issues of our time: technology, democracy and power.